yoanesber/short-movie-festival/README.md

+# SHORT MOVIE FESTIVAL APIs

+## Prerequisites
+Make sure you have these installed on your machine:
+* Node.js
+* `npm` This comes with Node.js, but make sure you check if you have it anyway
+* MySQL DB

+## Technology
+* Node.js (Express)
+* MySQL DB
+* Sequelize
+* Json Web Token

 ## Run the migration
-You need to run the
+First of all, all we have to do is run the migration files.
-Now to actually create that table in database you need to run `db:migrate command`.
+Now to actually create that table in database you need to run `sequelize db:migrate`.

+## Run the seeders
+To manage all data migrations you can use seeders.
+Seed files are some change in data that can be used to populate database table with sample data or test data.
+To do that we need to run a simple command `sequelize db:seed:all`.

-##API to generate Access Token
+## API to generate Access Token

 You need to encode your username and password to base64 and make a GET request to GET http://localhost:3000/token.
 Here are the complete steps:
 * Visit base64encode.org